 Citi Open Draw

-The draws for the 2023 women’s and men’s singles and doubles tournaments in Washington will be available to view on the ATP Tour and WTA Tour websites a few days before the start of the tournament.
+The draws for the 2023 women’s and men’s singles and doubles tournaments in Washington are available to view on the ATP Tour and WTA Tour websites (see links below).

 Schedule

-Below is the expected schedule for the 2023 tournament in Washington, with the tournament kicking off on the 31st of July 2023 and the singles finals being played on the 6th of August 2023.
+Below was the schedule for the 2023 tournament in Washington, with the tournament kicking off on the 31st of July 2023 and the singles finals being played on the 6th of August 2023.

 Date | Round |